Getting Started with E2P Simulator

 Many research areas such as biomedical, behavioral, education, and sports sciences, are increasingly studying individual differences in order to build predictive models to personalize treatments, learning, and training.
 Identifying reliable biomarkers and other predictors is central to these efforts.
 Yet, several entrenched research practices continue to undermine the search for predictors:

-Collectively, these issues undermine the quality and impact of academic research, resulting in an abundance of statistically significant but practically negligible findings.
+Together, these issues undermine the quality and impact of academic research, resulting in an abundance of statistically significant but practically negligible findings.
 Conflating statistical significance with practical significance, researchers develop unrealistic expectations about the potential impact of their findings, leading to inefficient study planning, resource misallocation, and considerable waste of time and funding.
-For example, collecting large datasets or building complex predictive models is pointless if the effect sizes of individual predictors are small (which is usually the case).
+For example, collecting large datasets or building complex predictive models is pointless if the effect sizes of individual predictors are known to be small (which is usually the case).

 E2P Simulator is designed to address these fundamental challenges by placing effect sizes, measurement reliability, and outcome base rates at the center of study planning and interpretation.
-It helps researchers to understand how these factors jointly shape predictive utility and to make more informed decisions about their studies.
+It helps researchers understand how these factors jointly shape predictive utility, and guides them in making more informed decisions about their studies.

 How to use E2P Simulator